 To Boldly Flee caused this to happen to Phelous due to, of all things, a conflict of interest.
 He acted in the belief that Red Shirts were important, a la Star Trek: The Next Generation while Paw believes that Red Shirts are...Red Shirts.
 Turns out they're both right.
 Phelous does die, but keeps coming back to life due to the conflicting beliefs.
 Eventually, he just learns to dodge everything trying to kill him.

-Deconstructed and played with in The Venture Brothers.
+Deconstructed and played with in The Venture Bros..
 Two of the Monarch's Mooks, #21 and #24, become Red Herring Shirts due to their continued survival and regular appearances.
 After scores of Red Shirts have died around them, they start to get Genre Savvy and assume that they've got as much Plot Armor as the main characters.
 In the third season finale, however, #24 dies in an explosion, causing his scorched skull to land in 21's arms.
 His burning skull now carries his soul. #21 vows revenge and eventually becomes the #1 mook, but out of respect to his friend, he demands to keep his number as #21.
 Much later down the line, #21 survives the series long enough to pull a Heel-Face Turn.

 Most of the Klokateers on Metalocalypse die brutal deaths the moment we see them on screens.
 It doesn't help that they are Faceless Goons and look identical.
 There is one exception though, a midget Klokateer who won Murderface's diamond encrusted codpiece during employee appreciation day.
 This Klokateer is often seen in later episodes, sporting his prized codpiece.